maciejrakowski/EveBountyCounter/README.md

 More features are hopefully coming soon.

+## API Integration

+> [!NOTE]
+> I strongly suggest configuring API keys when no characters are killing NPC as the console output is not frozen during that process
+> It will be fixed soon

+There is possibility to send bounties directly to Eve Journal.
+API key is required.
+It can be create on https://evejournal.com/my-account/personal-access-tokens.
+Then in EveBountyCounter, press C and follow the steps.
+Once done, the current bounty value can be send to open run page by pressing S

 ## Help menu

 Help menu is accessible by pressing key H. It will show available shortcuts: